GOCOcopenhagen/serverless-typescript-boilerplate/readme.md

 ### Glossary
 - `*` : Select everything [`ses:*`]
 - `Effect` : What we want to do [`Allow/Deny`]
--
+- `Action` : The services this statement applies to
+- `Arn` : Amazon Resource Name.
+- `Fn::ImportValue` : Returns an output generated form an other stack (Fx from the database schema stack)

 ## Variabels and Serverless levels

-custom is the top level
-env.yml is the external api keys

-provider.environment is the level you will include into the current scope
+**`serverless.yml/custom`** is used as a top level.
+Here we will have stages, regions and other global service variabels.
+**`env.yml`** should be used for external api keys and other variabels outside the service scope.

+**`serverless.yml/provider.environment`** are the service level enviroment variabels.
+Here we will define the variabels we want to include in this service. *We need to include all the `custom` and `env.yml` variables here.* This might seem as double work, but this gives an security advantages when we have multiple service scopes nested in a service.

 ## API
 ### Creating a new endpoint